Developer overview

 SupportOpen and manage issue threads tied to the payment trail/v1/support/tickets*

-These are the ids worth keeping in your own system:
+These are the ids worth persisting in your own system:

 • product_id